15 Healthy Eating Habits for your Family

 Snacks are the one thing that usually throws diet outta the window.
 Often it’s that odd time when you are hungry that you end up picking the wrong thing to just satisfy the craving.

 If you have small kids – then the most common phrase in the house is… “Mama – I’m hungry” Often they just want to munch or eat!!
 Kids have a high metabolism so they do need to eat.

-- There is always Pizza in the freezer – Yes; I make whole wheat pizza (I will be sharing the recipe with you soon).
+- There is always pizza in the freezer – Yes; I make whole-wheat pizza.

 - Chapati or Tortilla is another great thing to have in the freezer – Often when Aadi comes from basketball or swimming practice he will eat chapati with peanut butter or Nutella or pastrami and cheese, sometimes even an omelet.

 - Cookies – I have two cookie monsters – both Ziv and Aadi are addicted to cookies.
 So I usually pick two cookie recipes a week.
-One is the standard Chocolate Chip cookies and the other is usually a healthy choice like Oatmeal cookies.
-They are both warned to ration them thru the whole week.
-So no more than one of each cookie a day!!
+One is the standard chocolate chip cookies and the other is usually a healthy choice like Oatmeal cookies.

 - Granola bars/bites – Aadi is not a big fan of Granola but he loves his snack bars.
-Which is actually – the same homemade Fruit and Nut Granola + some rice Krispies combined with some melted chocolate and little marshmallows to help stick. (see all my granola recipes here)
+Which is actually – the same homemade fruit and nut Granola + some rice Krispies combined with some melted chocolate. (see all my granola recipes here)